-Flutter has a lightweight way of profiling apps through the browser where as Xcode has a dedicated app,
+Flutter has a lightweight way of profiling apps through the browser whereas Xcode has a dedicated app,

 In an application, the accessibility feature enhances the user experience of people with disabilities.
-For an iOS app developer, it is crucial to contribute to them with some efforts by building iOS applications that is accessible to everyone.
+For an iOS app developer, it is crucial to contribute to them with some efforts by building iOS applications that are accessible to everyone.

 Let’s see how easy it is to add the accessibility feature in Flutter and Swift apps.